2020–21 FA Cup: Top scorers

-Television rights
+Broadcasting rights

+The domestic broadcasting rights for the competition were held by the BBC and subscription channel BT Sport.
+The BBC held the rights since 2014–15, while BT Sport since 2013–14.
+The FA Cup Final was required to be broadcast live on UK terrestrial television under the Ofcom code of protected sporting events.

 A number of games per round also aired on BT Sport and BBC digital platforms, BT Sport Extra, and the FA Player.
-For the first time, all matches in the Third and Fourth Rounds Proper were aired live in the UK.
+For the first time, all matches in the Third and fourth rounds Proper were aired live in the UK.

+The following matches were broadcast live on UK television: